manycore-com/Inboxbooster-Mailer/README-SINGLE-DOCKER.md

 # Installation
 The Mailer, properly installed, needs
-* configuration files
+* proper configuration files
 * custom headers in the mails sent.
 * an event receiving server acting on unsubscribe, and spam reports.
-* DNS entries
+* DNS keys (dkim, mx for return path domain, optional entries for Receiver (smtp) and HttpReceiver)

 ## Configuration files